-Article 10 Approval of remuneration policy, etc.
+10. Approval of the remuneration policy and other matters

 The remuneration policy shall be approved at the Annual General Meeting.
 The company's remuneration policy shall be reviewed annually by the Remuneration Committee and the Board before the Annual General Meeting.
 At the Annual General Meeting, the Board shall give an account of substantial changes to the policy from last year, if applicable, and then how these changes accord with the policy's objectives and shareholder recommendations for the policy at the previous Annual General Meeting.